 - 2.1 Zendesk's privacy team has overall responsibility for privacy training at Zendesk, with input from colleagues from other functional areas including Information Security, People Ops ("HR") and other departments, as appropriate.
-They will review training from time to time to ensure it addresses all relevant aspects of the Policies and that it is appropriate for individuals who have permanent or regular access to personal data, who are involved in the collection of personal data or in the development of tools to process personal data. - 2.2 Zendesk management is committed to the delivery of privacy training courses, and will ensure that staff are required to participate, and are given appropriate time to attend such courses.
+They will review training from time to time (at a minimum annually, unless more frequent updates are required due to changes in applicable data protection laws) to ensure it addresses all relevant aspects of the Policies and that it is appropriate for individuals who have permanent or regular access to personal data, who are involved in the collection of personal data or in the development of tools to process personal data. - 2.2 Zendesk management is committed to the delivery of privacy training courses, and will ensure that staff are required to participate, and are given appropriate time to attend such courses.
 Course attendance will be recorded and monitored via regular audits of the training process.
 These audits are performed by the Privacy Council, privacy team and/or independent third party auditors.